vascohq/jobs/backend-sql/README.md

 | 2025-01-30 | 10                       | 30                    | 56%                     |
 | 2025-01-31 | 10                       | 31                    | 58%                     |

-#### Data

-You need to load the DuckDB database [dataset.duckdb.db](./data) and write the required SQL to solve the challenge.
+## Solution Guidelines

 At Vasco, we move quickly and refine our solutions through multiple iterations.
-With that in mind, the solution you propose should be easy to maintain and adaptable for future improvements.
+With that in mind, your solution should be:

+- Easy to maintain
+- Adaptable for future improvements
+- Well-documented

 Adding unit tests to your solution would significantly enhance its accuracy and reliability.